rachelp4515/HomeTree/notes.md

 to do
     - look into qr api
     - address autofill library
-    - is tailwind worth it tho
+    - is tailwind worth it tho - no it is not, not at this point
     - phone num formatter
     - image storage?
     - figure out message sending stuff